Custom eLearning Solutions

 Example:

-AI‑driven conversational avatars can represent a frustrated vehicle owner, a warranty auditor, or a parts supplier under pressure.
-They react in real time to the learner’s tone and choices, allowing people to practice until they feel confident.
+Practice high-stakes conversations before they affect first-time fix rate, warranty control, or customer satisfaction.
+They react in real time to the employee's tone and choices, allowing employees to practice until they feel confident.

 Automated Assessments and Intelligent Feedback